sem22-dev/Realtime-chat/README.md

 # Multi-User Messaging System

-This project is built as part of the Hiry assignment, featuring a multi-user messaging system using the following technologies:
+A multi-user messaging system using the following technologies:

 - **Frontend**: React (Vite) with Tailwind CSS
 - **Backend**: Node.js with Express